AI Art as a Method to Visualise Lived Experience

 Could AI Art be Photovoice 2.0?

-This project empowers communities with new technologies by implementing similar goals to Photovoice (Wang, 1997).
+This project aims to empower women with new technologies by implementing similar goals to Photovoice (Wang, 1997).
 Photovoice is a participatory action research strategy that may offer unique contributions to women’s health.
 Through photography, people can identify, represent, and enhance their community.
 As a practice based in the production of knowledge, Photovoice has three main goals: (1) to enable people to record and reflect their community’s strengths and concerns, (2) to promote critical dialogue and knowledge about important issues through group discussion of photographs, and (3) to reach policymakers.

+she told the bot and the bot understood is the result of Marielle Reuser’s PhD research project, AI Art as a Method to Visualise Lived Experience, supported by SWYPFT.
 Workshops have previously ran in conjunction with Leeds Beckett University, Menopause Live and Northern Powerhouse Boxing Academy in West Yorkshire, United Kingdom.
-Workshops in conjunction with South West Yorkshire Partnership NHS Foundation Trust (SWYPFT) are set to start in June 2025.
 The images below were created by Menopause Live delegates.

 About the Researcher